murat11/rf/README.md

 All work related to specific usecase is handled by Handlers (`\App\Application\UseCase\CalculateNetSalary\CalculateNetSalaryHandler`) and `Command` is just a representation of input data for usecase (`\App\Application\UseCase\CalculateNetSalary\CalculateNetSalaryCommand`).

+As for salary calculation itself, in order to make it extensible with minor code changes (but open for extend) I implemented in a way where calculation logic is placed in Rules `\App\Domain\Salary\SalaryCalculationRules\SalaryCalculationRuleInterface`.
+We can create more rules and add them to Calculator if logic changes in future.
+In general it's based on following business logic: first we calculate gross salary, then apply taxes on it, so in `\App\Domain\Salary\SalaryCalculator` I deliberately set two arguments: first - rules for salary amount modification, second - rules for applying taxes.
+Since tax amount also variable, I've added some rule-based logic for tax calculation.

 TODOs:
  - add command bus - i.e a service which takes usecase Command, finds handler and makes handler do all processing;
    besides it, CommandBus usually performs other duties like Command validation, logging, monitoring, etc...